New Yanmar Engines power Aussie Built Tourist Ferries in Mexico

 The engines selected for both catamarans were the new release Yanmar 6AYEM-GT common rail.
 These are the most powerful engines that have been installed in a hull built by Aluminium Marine.

 “We chose the Yanmar 6AYEM-GT engines based on their power output,” said Steve Cordingley.
-“At over 1000 mhp per engine, these higher rated engines give us a nice boost in power for the relatively short ferry runs.
+“At over 1000 mph per engine, these higher rated engines give us a nice boost in power for the relatively short ferry runs.
 The expectation is that the ferry will cruise comfortably at 24 knots with the engines ticking over at 1850 rpm.
 Fuel consumption at this speed is 100 litres per engine, per hour.”

 The Yanmar 6AYEM-GT features electronic control technology to deliver outstanding economy, power and reliability.
-This is a six in-line cylinder configuration, ideal for catamaran applications where space in the engine room can be tight.
+This is a six-in-line cylinder configuration, ideal for catamaran applications where space in the engine room can be tight.
 Displacement is 20.38 litres with maximum engine speed rated at 2000 rpm.

-Careful combustion chamber design along with the Yanmar patented ASSIGN injection technology multi-stage fuel injection system via the 8 main and 4 secondary nozzles provides super-low emissions while maximising torque at low or high revs.
+Careful combustion chamber design along with the Yanmar patented ASSIGN injection technology multi-stage fuel injection system via the 8 main and 4 secondary nozzles provide super-low emissions while maximising torque at low or high revs.
 The Mexico ferries were also fitted with Yanmar transmissions.
 The Yanmar YXH240 parallel off-set gearboxes have a ratio of 2.27:1.
 Props are Nakashima branded 38” x 37 ¼, five blade units, fitted to conventional 90 mm prop shafts running 7⁰.

 “We’re really happy with the complete package,” said Jack Louwerse project manager.
 “The new Yanmar 6AYEM-GT engines are perfect for our application.
 They are a slim fit in the engine room and leave plenty of space all the way around the engine for service and maintenance.”